alampada/pg-spring-r2dbc-transactional/readme.md

 1. Run `launch-db.sh` to start a container running postgres.
+2. Start the spring application (update `application.yml` with the container ip if needed).
-2. Endpoint to hit `http://localhost:8080` (POST without body).
+3. Endpoint to hit `http://localhost:8080` (POST without body).
-3. Check contents of db by using postgres docker `docker run --rm -it postgres psql -h 172.17.0.2 -U postgres`.
+4. Check contents of db by using postgres docker `docker run --rm -it postgres psql -h 172.17.0.2 -U postgres`.
 Password is `postgres`.
-4. Expected behaviour.
+5. Expected behaviour.
 Table `a` should have a single row and table `b` should be empty.

 ## Project Structure
 When we hit the endpoint, the service attempts to try to add a row to table `a` and a row to table `b`.